-Summary: I believe that statements about the dark skin of the Lamanites is figurative because when the scriptures use adjectives like black, dark, and white, as well as the noun skin, they are metaphorical references to people’s spiritual state.
+Summary: I believe that statements about the dark skin of the Lamanites is generally figurative because when the scriptures use adjectives like black, dark, and white, as well as the noun skin, they are usually metaphorical references to people’s spiritual state.
 What follows is my research and reasons for believing so.

 My Daughter’s Experience in Seminary